-Transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency, including gains and losses on foreign exchange currency contracts (see below), are included in the consolidated statements of income (loss).
-Net foreign currency transaction losses included in the determination of net earnings (loss) were \$22.9 million, \$32.1 million and \$1.7 million for fiscal 2023, fiscal 2022 and fiscal 2021, respectively.
+Transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency, including gains and losses on foreign exchange currency contracts (see below), are included in cost of product sales and other income (expense) in the consolidated statements of income (loss).
+Net foreign currency transaction losses included in the determination of net earnings were \$5.7 million, \$22.9 million and \$32.1 million for fiscal 2024, fiscal 2023 and fiscal 2022, respectively.